siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

 FID performance by rank was flat.

-For all FID metrics, we see very large bars in the "good" category which tells me we should work toward finding a better metric.
-The good news is the [Chrome team is evaluating this now](https://web.dev/better-responsiveness-metric/) and would like your feedback.
+For all FID metrics, very large bars are in the "good" category which indicates that the web needs to work toward finding a better metric or a more precise method of measurement.
+The good news is the [Chrome team is evaluating this now](https://web.dev/better-responsiveness-metric/) and wants your feedback.

-If your site's performance is not in the "good" category, then you definitely have a performance problem.
+If your website's performance is not in the "good" category, then you definitely have a performance problem.
 A common culprit for FID issues is too much long-running JavaScript.
 Keep your bundle sizes small and pay attention to third-party scripts.

 ### Total Blocking Time (TBT)

 > The Total Blocking Time (TBT) metric measures the total amount of time between First Contentful Paint (FCP) and Time to Interactive (TTI) where the main thread was blocked for long enough to prevent input responsiveness. --[Web.dev](https://web.dev/tbt/) ]

-[Total Blocking Time (TBT)](https://web.dev/tbt/) is a lab-based metric that helps us debug potential interactivity issues.
+[Total Blocking Time (TBT)](https://web.dev/tbt/) is a lab-based metric that helps in debugging potential interactivity issues.
 FID is a field-based metric, and TBT is its lab-based analog.
-Currently, when evaluating client websites, I reach for total blocking time TBT as another indicator of possible performance issues due to JavaScript.
+It is worh looking at total blocking time TBT as another indicator of possible performance issues due to JavaScript.

-Unfortunately, TBT is not measured in the Chrome User Experience Report.
-But, we can still get an idea of what's going on using the HTTP Archive Lighthouse data (only collected for mobile):
+Unfortunately, TBT is not measured in the Chrome User Experience Report, however using the HTTP Archive Lighthouse data (only collected for mobile) it is still possible to get an idea of what is going on:

 {{ figure_markup(
   image="performance-tbt.png",